Finland to raise taxes on the wealthy to cover refugee costs

 The tax proposals may also be aimed to counter accusations that the poor and middle class have been hit worst by government policies.
 The government also announced that members of parliament would be required to take a week's unpaid holiday and all ministers would forgo a week's pay.

-Earlier this week it presented labour market reforms that included reductions in holidays, prompting a hostile reaction from trade unions who said it went against Finland's traditional consensus politics.
+Earlier this week it presented labor market reforms that included reductions in holidays, prompting a hostile reaction from trade unions who said it went against Finland's traditional consensus politics.

 (Editing by Robin Pomeroy)